Class of 2022

 - Hometown: Long Beach, CA

-In high school, Patrick developed a passion for politics and civic engagement.
-He served as the Southern California governor of the Junior State of America, a student-run nonpartisan political activism organization.
+Patrick Aimone is a Political Science major from Long Beach, CA who is passionate about immigration policy and promoting political engagement.
+He developed a passion for politics and civic engagement in high school, when he served as the Southern California governor of the Junior State of America, a student-run nonpartisan political activism organization.
 As governor, he made programs such as Spanish-language debate resources and matching opportunities with local advocacy organizations available to over 2,000 students.
 A nationally successful high school Lincoln-Douglas debater, Patrick established a debate program at a local middle school to expand the availability of similar opportunities.
 He graduated from Servite High School as valedictorian of his class and a National Merit Scholar.

 Due to his passion for immigration justice issues, Patrick spent his Social Justice summer in Nogales, Arizona, working with Kino Border Initiative, a transnational Jesuit humanitarian organization that provides direct assistance to migrants and educational programming to students across the U.S.